argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Cluster.md

 1. Within the Argo CD web UI, select *Settings*, then *Clusters*.
 2. Select your local cluster, usually named `in-cluster`.
-3. Click the *Edit* button, and change the the *NAME* of the cluster to another value, for example `in-cluster-local`.
+3. Click the *Edit* button, and change the *NAME* of the cluster to another value, for example `in-cluster-local`.
 Any other value here is fine.
 4. Leave all other fields unchanged.
 5. Click *Save*.